 If this will be your first or only trip to the Arctic, we would always recommend a cruise to the Svalbard archipelago, high in the Norwegian Arctic.
 This is one of the best places in the world to see polar bears in the wild, along with walruses, whales, Arctic foxes, reindeer, puffins and more.
 Key turnaround ports include Longyearbyen (in Svalbard itself), Tromso and Reykjavik.
 There are occasionally cruises to Svalbard from the UK, though you'll normally still have to fly home.

 Expeditions to Greenland and the Canadian Arctic will have more of a focus on the human side of the Arctic, visiting small Inuit communities at the edge of the ice cap, and you'll explore spectacular fjords scattered with icebergs.
 Iceland also features on many itineraries, a fascinating destination that lies just outside the Arctic Circle.
 If you want to see the Northern Lights then your options are limited, with Hurtigruten's winter voyages to northern Norway your best bet.
-For a real collector's item, look out for the rare voyages transiting the Northwest or Northeast Passage, where unpredictable ice means you can never be quite sure you'll make it to the other side without having to turn back.
+For a real collector's item, look out for the rare voyages transiting the Northwest Passage, where unpredictable ice means you can never be quite sure you'll make it to the other side without having to turn back.
 Currently the even more unusual Northeast Passage is unavailable, sailing as it does through Russian territory.

 As you might have guessed by now, an Arctic expedition cruise is very different to a regular cruise: your itinerary can change at short notice depending on the position of the ice, the weather and wildlife sightings nearby, and you'll be going ashore in small zodiac boats, usually hopping out directly into the shallows on remote beaches.
 The ship's onboard expedition team will help you to understand more about your surroundings through engaging talks and lectures, and you'll be accompanied ashore by experienced naturalist guides.